web-infra-dev/modern.js/website/builder/src/en/guide/introduction.md

 ## Rust Tools

-In recent years, the trend in front-end toolchains has been to re-implement them with native programming languages like Rust for better performance.
+In recent years, the trend in front-end toolchain has been to re-implement them with native programming languages like Rust for better performance.
 Some high-performance tools have created, such as [SWC](https://swc.rs/), [esbuild](https://github.com/evanw/esbuild), [Turbopack](https://turbo.build/pack), etc., and their use is gradually expanding.
 However, there are many differences between these Rust tools and JavaScript tools, including functional differences, configuration inconsistencies, which make it difficult for users to migrate.

 <img src="https://lf3-static.bytednsdoc.com/obj/eden-cn/zq-uylkvT/ljhwZthlaukjlkulzlp/rust-tools-11175.png" />